rmatec/aws-account-switcher-safari-extension/README.md

-# AWS Extend Switch Roles - Safari extension
+# AWS Account Switcher - Safari extension

 This extension is a Safari port of the work done by @tilfin in https://github.com/tilfin/aws-extend-switch-roles